Geraldine Page: 1945–1969: Early stage and film

-Page, a trained method actor, spent five years appearing in various repertory theater productions in the Midwest and New York after graduating from college.
+A trained method actor, Page spent five years appearing in various repertory theater productions in the Midwest and New York after college.
 On October 25, 1945, she made her New York stage debut in Seven Mirrors, a play devised by Immaculate Heart High School students from Los Angeles.
 The play ran for a total of 23 performances at Blackfriars Repertory Theatre on Manhattan's Upper East Side.
-In February 1952, director José Quintero cast Page in a minor role in Yerma, a theatrical interpretation of a poem by Federico García Lorca, staged at Circle in the Square Theatre in New York City's Greenwich Village.
-Page was subsequently cast in the role of Alma in the Quintero-directed production of Summer and Smoke, written by Tennessee Williams (also staged at the Circle Theatre in 1952).
-Page's role in Summer and Smoke garnered her significant exposure, including a Drama Desk Award, and a profile in Time magazine.
+In February 1952 director José Quintero cast Page in a minor role in Yerma, a theatrical interpretation of a poem by Federico García Lorca, staged at Circle in the Square Theatre in New York City's Greenwich Village.
+Page was subsequently cast in the role of Alma in the Quintero-directed production of Summer and Smoke, written by Tennessee Williams (also at the Circle Theatre in 1952).
+Page's work in Summer and Smoke garnered her significant exposure, including a Drama Desk Award and a profile in Time magazine.